Detecting and tracking drift in quantum information processors: Time-resolved tomography and benchmarking

-{\bf Time-resolved GST simulation details.} In the Results, time-resolved GST is demonstrated on simulated data.
-This simulated data is from GST circuits containing the gates $\Gi$, $\Gx$ and $\Gy$ with an error model that, when expressed in the parameterization above, consists of: \begin{itemize} \item[(i)] Setting the $s$ matrix for all three gates so that if there are no coherent errors $\Lambda$ is a uniform depolarizing channel with a 1\% error rate (this is $s\propto \mathds{1}$). \item[(ii)] Setting all the coherent error parameters to zero, except
+In the main text, time-resolved GST is demonstrated on simulated data.
+Here we detail the error model that was simulated, and use this example to explain how we apply our methods to implement time-resolved GST.
+The simulation is for GST circuits out to $L=128$ containing the gates $\Gi$, $\Gx$ and $\Gy$ with an error model that, when expressed in the parameterization above, consists of: \begin{itemize} \item[(i)] Setting the $s$ matrix for all three gates so that if there are no coherent errors $\Lambda$ is a uniform depolarizing channel with a 1\% error rate (this is $s\propto \mathds{1}$). \item[(ii)] Setting all the coherent error parameters to zero, except

-where $\theta_{k}(\G)$ is the $H_{k}$ error rate for gate $\G$. \end{itemize} Time starts at 0 and increments by 1 after each raster.
-The trajectories of the time-dependent parameters over the 1000 simulated rasters are shown in Fig.~\ref{fig:tr-rb}D.
+where $\theta_{k}(\G)$ is the $H_{k}$ error rate for gate $\G$, and $f_k(t)$ is the $k^{\rm th}$ basis function of the Type-II DCT. \end{itemize} Time starts at 0 and increments by 1 after each raster.
+The trajectories of the time-dependent parameters over the 1000 simulated rasters are shown in Fig.~\ref{fig:tr-rb}D (and are also included in Fig~\ref{fig:gst-sim-boxplot}C).

+To implement time-resolved GST on this simulated data we first apply the general stability analysis.
+The resulting